 Game of Thrones

-If you’re one of the ten people on the planet who isn’t watching Game of Thrones, here’s your chance to watch all five seasons on HBO NOW.
+If you’re one of the ten people on the planet who isn’t watching Game of Thrones, here’s your chance to watch every episode on HBO NOW.
 Although this last season seemed to be dibbin’ and dabbin’ with nothin’ happenin’, it’s still, by far, one of the best TV shows to watch.

 Synopsis: Based on the bestselling fantasy book series by George R.R.
 Martin, Game of Thrones is an epic story of treachery and nobility set on the continent of Westeros, where summers and winters can last years, and only the lust for power is eternal.